Skip to main content

 Match the tool to the analysis job

-• Synthesize cited evidence across documents: compare themes, gaps, and issues across a set of contracts while keeping each finding tied to the exact source passage.
+• Build a cited table: compare issues across contracts and keep each finding linked to the exact source passage.

 What to look for

-Before comparing tools, define the criteria that matter for your workflow.
-Not every contract AI tool covers every job.
-If you work with documents beyond contracts, see AI document summarizer and document comparison tool for overlapping workflows.
+Not every contract tool covers every task.
+If your files include more than contracts, see the AI document summarizer and document comparison tool guides.

 AI contract analysis tools compared